 At last, it is important to take into account that to carry out this operation, the information regarding the legal representatives and the registered offices of the inactive companies must be up to date.
 This means that the information can be verified by the Tax Administration and must be real, thus proceeding with the filing of the Simplified Income Tax Return for the aforementioned fiscal periods of the years 2021 and 2021.

 An important aspect to consider is whether the company has active assets or non-registered assets or if these are only found in its accounting books.
 At this time, it is highly important to be updating the value of the company’s assets.
-While it is true that the statement can be made by a person with basic accounting knowledge, it is preferable to always be assisted by a professional.
+While it is true that a person can make a statement with basic accounting knowledge, it is preferable always to be assisted by a professional.

 This type of declaration should not be confused with other tax obligations such as the payment of the tax on legal entities, the declaration of real estate or the solidarity tax for the strengthening of housing programs (ISO) and the municipal taxes; For example, a person who has a house registered in an inactive company would be responsible for paying the following taxes: a) land taxes. b) municipal taxes. c) taxes of legal entities and d) in case its value is included within established law terms, it would also have to pay the solidarity tax for the strengthening of housing programs (ISO).